 WarnerMedia is an American media conglomerate owned by telecom company AT&T.

 HistoryWhile the company is named after Warner Bros.
 Pictures, their flagship subsidiary, the roots of WarnerMedia as a whole stretch back to the 1940s, and the New York-area parking garage concern Kinney Parking.
-Over the next couple of decades, Kinney grew from just parking to having holdings in a variety of businesses, including funeral homes, cleaning companies, construction firms and car rental (and naturally, this all meant The Mafia was deeply ingrained into the company's operations).
+Over the next couple of decades, Kinney grew from just parking to having holdings in a variety of businesses, including funeral homes, cleaning companies, construction firms and car rental.
 The head of the company was forward-thinking chairman Steve Ross, who had married into the founding family of the funeral parlor side.

 In the late 1960s, he began expanding into the entertainment industry, buying talent agency Ashley-Famous, two different comic book companies (National Periodical Publications and EC Publications), and film camera firm Panavision.
 Kinney's next logical step was to buy a film studio, choosing the faltering Warner Bros.-Seven Arts (as it was known then; the Seven Arts part was dropped almost immediately after the Kinney deal), which also brought Warner (Bros.)
 Records and Atlantic Records into the fold.
 Ashley-Famous had to be sold, due to antitrust laws prohibiting a film studio and talent agency being in common ownership.
 Soon after, Ross then installed Ashley-Famous head Ted Ashley as head of WB.
 Under their leadership, WB was revitalized, entering the 1970s in a big way.